 Cancer Support Community is an international nonprofit dedicated to providing support, education, and hope to people affected by cancer.
 They provide support services through a network of professionally-led community-based centers, hospitals, community oncology practices, and online.

-CaringBridge helps you create a free, private, and secure web page, communicate updates in a patient care journal, share pictures, and coordinate help.
+CaringBridge allows you to create a free, private, and secure web page, communicate updates in a patient care journal, share pictures, and coordinate help.

 Know Cancer is dedicated to connecting, educating, and empowering all people affected by the many forms of cancer.
 It offers an online community that provides social and professional support to patients and their loved ones.